jcreaner92/DatabricksAutomation/README.md

 # Create Main Service Principal

 **Why**: You will need to assign RBAC permissions to Azure Resources created on the fly.
-See JSON document "RBAC_Assignment" secion.
+See JSON document "RBAC_Assignment" section.

 Steps:
 Open the Terminal Window in VSCode.
 Enter: